Tuesday, November 28, 2023

 In the meantime Prime Minister Justin Trudeau had declared that Canada was going to accept Syrian refugees.
 That upset some, but he felt that they would help to offset demographic changes in the country.
 A church group in the small town of Antigonish decided they wanted to participate and started organizing.
 Most refugees imagined they would be better off in the big cities.

 Finally Tareq was given the go ahead with the promise that he would be able to have his parents come later.
 In the middle of December he was confronted with Canadian weather and found himself shoveling snow.
 He learned that his medical education would not count towards being a Canadian doctor.
-He would have to start to scratch.
+He would have to start from scratch.

 He focused his energy on the chocolate business and set high standards for quality.
 His father Ishem soon arrived and helped move the idea forward.
 Realizing their cultural and language limitations they worked with This is Marketing.
 It was Neil Stephen who came up with the name Peace by Chocolate.
 Christian Allaire came up with the slogan "One peace won't hurt."